Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 1) `TFs/download_motifs_JASPAR2020.R` - download PWMs and motif clustering from [JASPAR 2020](http://jaspar.genereg.net/downloads/), transform PWMs for Cluster-Buster

-2) `TFs/MPRNAseq_NPC.yaml` - zUMIs yaml file for mapping RNA-seq reads from NPCs.
+2) `TFs/MPRNAseq_NPC.yaml` - [zUMIs](https://github.com/sdparekh/zUMIs)(version  2.5.4) yaml file for mapping RNA-seq reads from NPCs.
 Input raw data for this processing can be accessed under E-MTAB-9951

 3) `TFs/TF_expression_analysis.R` - find the expressed transcription factors in our NPCs (from bulk RNA-seq data).
 Run [Cluster-Buster](http://cagt.bu.edu/page/ClusterBuster_download) on the intron sequences including only the PWMs of the expressed TFs to identify overrepresented motifs